 Thank you for serving as a club advisor!
 The impact you have on students is immense and the Student Activities & Involvement office thanks you.
 Please utilize the resources below, as necessary.
 If you have any questions, please contact Katie Lese - Coordinator of Organization Development (email@example.com / 540-568-6613).Student Organizations Advisors Video from Technology and Design - JMU on Vimeo.

-Below are links to different power points & websites you may feel free to use as often or little, as needed.
+Below are links to different resources you may feel free to use as often or little, as needed.
 They are there to serve as guidelines to help improve group cohesion when issues may arise within your group.
 Again, feel free to contact our office at any time if you feel if there is something we can help you with!

 Effective Officer Transition (PowerPoint)

 Group Development (PowerPoint)

 Members Problems (PowerPoint)